-- (1) A Pontifex application (available at www.Pontifex.University) - (2) A brief formal letter of interest that explains their reasons for pursuing graduate theology and research interests. - (3) Their academic CV - (4) Sealed/official transcripts for the undergraduate degree and any graduate classes - (5) A letter of recommendation from someone with a doctorate (preferably in Theology or Philosophy) who can speak to your suitability for graduate studies. - (6) A 10-page academic writing sample
+- (1) A Pontifex Application (available at www.Pontifex.University) - (2) A brief formal letter of interest that explains your reasons for pursuing graduate theology/research. - (3) Academic CV. - (4) Official transcripts (undergraduate degree and any seminary or graduate classes you have completed) emailed or mailed. - (5) Two letters of recommendation, one from a professor or another person with a doctorate, preferably in Theology or Philosophy, who can speak to the applicant's suitability for graduate studies and one character reference from a priest, deacon, or other mentor. - (6) A 10-page writing sample.

-All materials may be emailed to Dr. Marianne Siegmund at msiegmund@pontifex.university.
-If official transcripts cannot be emailed, they can be mailed to her attention at:
+All application materials including transcripts and letters of recommendation should be emailed to Dr. Marianne Siegmund at msiegmund apportifex.university.